Hans Eysenck: Cancer-prone personality

 Eysenck also received funding for consultation research via the New York legal firm Jacob & Medinger, which was acting on behalf of the tobacco industry.
 In a talk given in 1994 he mentioned that he asked Reynolds for funding to continue research.
 Asked what he felt about tobacco industry lawyers being involved in selecting scientists for research projects, he said that research should be judged on its quality, not on who paid for it, adding that he had not personally profited from the funds.
-According to the UK newspaper The Independent, Eysenck received more than £800k in this way.
+According to The Independent newspaper, Eysenck received more than £800,000 in this way.
 Eysenck conducted many studies making claims about the role of personality in cigarette smoking and disease, but he also said "I have no doubt, smoking is not a healthy habit."

-His article "Cancer, personality and stress: Prediction and prevention" very clearly defines Cancer-prone (Type C) personality.
+His article "Cancer, personality and stress: Prediction and prevention" defines Cancer-prone (Type C) personality.
 The science behind this claim has now come under public scrutiny in the 2019 King's College London enquiry (see below).